New Financial Accounting for Service Management in S/4HANA Cloud

 You see here a detailed reporting for a service order with 3 items.

-On item 20 there is a time confirmation of employee “John consultant” – provided with activity type “Service-Time” – and the matching billed revenue line.
+On item 20 there is a time confirmation of 5h of employee “50001179”( display of name can be activated) – provided with activity type “Service-Time” and an overtime category OV01 “weekend”– and the matching billed revenue line, in which 2 of the 5 hours are billed.

 With the new architecture – see chapter 3 – not only a service order margin can be provided by the postings on service objects, but also a real-time profitability reporting on the market segments is available.
-With the use of Universal Journal integrated Profitability, we derive for every posting on a service object a profitability segment.
-Please have a look for this in figure 3.
+With the use of Universal Journal integrated Profitability, we derive for every posting on a service object a profitability segment – see figure 3.

-Every posting on service document impacts the profitability for the market segment attribute customer “Inlandskunde DE 1” and the product sold ”SRV_bundle”.
+Every posting on service document impacts the profitability for the market segment attribute customer “Inlandskunde DE 3” and the product sold ”SRV_bundle_02” (how this bundle set up looks like, you can see in figure 12 and in the posting example beginning in figure 16) .
 We account assign the service order item and derive additional the profitability segment and store its attributes in the line items in parallel to the service document item.
 See also figure 5.

 The derivation logic is explained in architecture chapter 3.